 With Ecosia being heavily focused on business metrics for everything from OKR planning to performance reviews, the design team was struggling to create space for its own success when planning roadmaps or developing our careers.
 I introduced a series of leadership initiatives, starting with a design strategy and program to help us become more intentional in OKR planning, and new frameworks for designers to track their skills development beyond the usual performance criteria used in bi-annual reviews.

 I believe this kind of work is important: we need to find purpose beyond our employer’s priorities and we can build resilience by helping our teams become intrinsically motivated in their roles.
+During my time at Ecosia, the design team grew from five to ten with no attrition.

 Showing Ecosians where we’re going